zhouhanseng/Maskbook-News/_i18n/en/_posts/2021-02-25-check-airdrop-not-claimable-feature-is-live.md

 **Key Metrics**

-Total number of addresses receiving the airdrop: 15,949
+Total Number of Addresses Receiving the Airdrop: 15,949

-Total $MASK airdropped: 1,067,780
+Total $MASK Airdropped: 1,067,780

-Median amount: 50
+Median Amount: 50

-Average amount: 67
+Average Amount: 67

-Number of addresses receiving > 200 $MASK: 147
+Number of Addresses Receiving > 200 $MASK: 147

-Number of addresses qualifying for >= 3 sub-categories: 62
+Number of Addresses Qualifying for >= 3 Sub-Categories: 62

 Table 1: Airdrop Classification and Number of Respective Recipients